Phytolacca americana: Ecology

-Birds are unaffected by the poisons in the berries, and eat them, dispersing the seeds.
+Birds are unaffected by the poisons in the berries and eat them, dispersing the seeds.
 The berries are reported to be a good food source for songbirds and other bird species and small animals that are unaffected by its toxins.
 Distribution via birds is thought to account for the appearance of isolated plants in areas otherwise free from pokeweed.

 Pokeweed berries are reported to be a good food source for songbirds such as gray catbird (Dumetella carolinensis), northern mockingbird (Mimus polyglottos), northern cardinal (Cardinalis cardinals), brown thrasher (Toxostoma rufum), mourning dove (Zenaida macroura), and cedar waxwing (Bombycilla cedrorum).
-Small mammals apparently tolerant of its toxins include raccoon, opossum, red and gray fox, and the white-footed mouse.
+Small mammals apparently tolerant of its toxins include raccoon, opossum, red and gray foxes, and the white-footed mouse.

 Pokeweed is sometimes used as a food source by black bears.

-Pokeweed is used as a sometime food source by the larvae of some Lepidoptera species, including the giant leopard moth (Hypercompe scribonia).
+Pokeweed also is used as a sometime food source by the larvae of some Lepidoptera species, including the giant leopard moth (Hypercompe scribonia).

 Toxicity

-All parts of the plant can be toxic and pose risks to human and mammalian health.
+All parts of the plant can be toxic and pose risks to the health of all mammals, including humans.
 Toxins are found in highest concentration in the rootstock, then leaves and stems, then the ripe fruit.
 The plant generally gets more toxic with maturity, with the exception of the berries, which are dangerous even while green.

 Children may be attracted by clusters of berries.
 Ohio Agricultural Research and Development Center (OARDC) notes:

 Children are most frequently poisoned by eating raw berries.
 Infants are especially sensitive and have died from eating only a few raw berries.
 Adults have been poisoned, sometimes fatally, by eating improperly prepared leaves and shoots, especially if part of the root is harvested with the shoot, and by mistaking the root for an edible tuber.
 Research with humans has also shown that common pokeweed can cause mutations (possibly leading to cancer) and birth defects.
 Since the juice of pokeweed can be absorbed through the skin, contact of plant parts with bare skin should be avoided.

-Pokeweed is to be avoided during pregnancy and children consuming even one berry may require emergency treatment.
+Pokeweed is to be avoided during pregnancy, and children consuming even one berry may require emergency treatment.
 The plant sap can cause dermatitis in sensitive people.

-Most animals dislike the taste of the plant and avoid it unless it is the only food source or if it is mixed in their feed.
-The fresh leaves have poisoned livestock who have eaten the green leaves or roots.
+Most mammals dislike the taste of the plant and avoid it unless it is the only food source or if it is mixed in their feed.
+The fresh leaves have poisoned livestock that have eaten the green leaves or roots.
 If death occurs, it is usually due to respiratory paralysis.

 Pokeweed poisoning was common in eastern North America during the 19th century, especially from the use of tinctures as antirheumatic preparations and from ingestion of berries and roots that were mistaken for parsnip, Jerusalem artichoke, or horseradish.